YoJimbo0321/Notes/PC/Mouse, Mousepad, FPS Settings, ETC.md

 ### Mid Sensitivities

 - Sensitivities in the Mid range mix the advantages and disadvantages of High and Low sensitivities.
 Compared to Low sensitivities, Mid sensitivities are faster and more agile, but sacrifice some of the leniency and stability.
 Compared to High sensitivities, Mid sensitivities are more lenient and stable, but sacrifice speed and agility.
 Mouse movements will typically be made mainly with the wrist (like High sensitivities) when close to the center of the screen, and made with compound movements consisting of arm sweeps with adjustments made by the wrist (like Low Sensitivities) when further from the center of the screen.
+- **Mid sensitivities are arguably the best for close-to-mid-range tracking, compared to higher sensitivities where you might overshoot your target, and lower sensitivities where you might struggle to keep up with your target.
+This is also influenced by the character movement speed in a given game.**
-- **Generally speaking, Mid sensitivities are a best-of-both-worlds option.
-However, they can ALSO have unique disadvantages/trade-offs, due to being neither a mainly wrist-focused nor a mainly arm-focused sensitivity range.
-Compared to a sensitivity in the High or Low range, a Mid sensitivity can have more awkward in-between zones that are outside of your comfortable wrist flick range, and/or too close to comfortably arm sweep to.
+- **While Mid sensitivities may seem like a best-of-both-worlds option, they can also have unique disadvantages/trade-offs.
+Compared to a sensitivity in the High or Low range, a Mid sensitivity can have more awkward in-between zones that are outside of your comfortable wrist flick range but also too close to comfortably arm sweep to.
 The exact cm/360 values that could feel awkward for you may vary based on your individual anatomy/biomechanics, but these awkward zones would require more careful and compact movements to reach, making them more inefficient and difficult to cover.
-You can of course practice to cover those zones more effectively, but those kinds of motions will always be more mechanically complex and prone to error than a wrist flick or a more lenient arm sweep.**
+You can of course practice to cover those zones more consistently, but those kinds of motions will always be more prone to error than a wrist flick or a more lenient arm sweep.**
-- **That being said, it is debatable how relevant this would actually be in most practical in-game situations.
+- That being said, it is debatable how relevant this would actually be in most practical in-game situations.
 For example, in a game like Valorant, being too slow/imprecise when reaching for such a zone in a 1-shot kill situation could be disastrous, but proper pre-aiming and positioning would probably make such occurrences rare outside of a few specific angles or situations.
-Meanwhile, in a game like Apex Legends, enemies popping up in those awkward zones is much more common, but being slightly too slow on your initial flick to such a zone is rarely going to outright decide the fight, due to the higher TTK and movement options available.**
+Meanwhile, in a game like Apex Legends, enemies popping up in those awkward zones is much more common, but being slightly off on your initial flick is rarely going to outright decide the fight, due to the higher TTK and the movement options available.

 # ADS Mouse Sensitivity Multipliers